Minimally Invasive Knee Replacement: What You Need to Know | KM NU Hospitals

 Man Suffering Knee Pain - KM NU Hospitals

 If you are into sports, a significant damage can be caused to your knee joint.
 Other medical conditions can also lead to damage of this joint, including osteoarthritis (most common), rheumatoid arthritis, osteonecrosis, bone tumor in the knee joint, and injury or fracture to the knee joint.
-If conventional treatment methods such as pain medicines and corticosteroid injections have failed, you may need to opt for a minimally invasive knee replacement.

 Risks vs benefits